opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/privacy-budgets.rst.txt

 The impact of data size
 ^^^^^^^^^^^^^^^^^^^^^^^

-Another factor that impacts the privacy/accuracy tradeoff associated with a given budget is the size of each group on which aggregations are computed.
+Another factor that impacts the privacy/accuracy trade-off associated with a given budget is the size of each group on which aggregations are computed.
 In our first example above, even with the smallest budget of 0.2, all the noisy results were within about +/- 25 of the true count, which is a relative spread of about 0.05%.